duembi/ANKU-DEMIRAG-IHA/README.md

 ## 💻 My Contribution: Image Processing / Artificial Intelligence

-[cite_start]I took an active role in one of the most critical and challenging parts of the project: the **Image Processing and Artificial Intelligence** sub-system[cite: 209].
+I took an active role in one of the most critical and challenging parts of the project: the **Image Processing and Artificial Intelligence** sub-system[cite: 209].
 My responsibilities included:

 * **Model Selection and Optimization:** Selecting and integrating the optimal model, **YOLOv8**, after comparing the FPS and accuracy values of real-time object detection algorithms[cite: 287, 327].
 * **Hardware and Integration:** Selecting and integrating the **Raspberry Pi 5 8GB** mission computer, chosen for its high processing power, low power consumption, and compact size to run the image processing algorithms[cite: 223, 226, 228, 229, 230].